Roughton, Norfolk: Disappearance of April Fabb

 The schoolgirl April Fabb was cycling from Metton nearby to visit her sister in Roughton when she disappeared without trace on 8 April 1969.

-Public transport
+Transport

-The nearest railway station is at Roughton Road for the Bittern Line, which runs between Sheringham, Cromer, and Norwich.
+The nearest railway station is at Roughton Road, which is a stop on the Bittern Line between Sheringham, Cromer and Norwich.
+Greater Anglia operates generally hourly services in both directions.

+Sanders Coaches provides regular bus services to Norwich, Sheringham, Cromer and Holt.

+The village straddles the A140, which links Cromer and Norwich, and the B1463.

 The nearest airport is Norwich International Airport.
-Sanders provide a regular bus services to Norwich, Sheringham, Cromer, and Holt.